 IEEE Non-Member Early Rate (by February 15): $210.00

 Decision to run/cancel course: Thursday, February 22, 2024

 Speaker: Dan Boschen

-This is a hands-on course providing pre-recorded lectures that students can watch on their own schedule and an unlimited number of times prior to live Q&A/Workshop sessions with the instructor.
-Ten 1.5 hour videos released 2 per week while the course is in session will be available for up to two months after the conclusion of the course.
+Pre-Recorded Videos: The course format includes pre-recorded video lectures that students can watch on their own schedule, and an unlimited number of times, prior to live Q&A workshop sessions on Zoom with the instructor.
+The videos will also be available to the students for viewing for up to two months after the conclusion of the course.

 Topics / Schedule:

 Pre-recorded lectures (3 hours each) will be distributed Friday prior to all Workshop dates.
 Workshop/ Q&A Sessions are 6pm-7:30pm on the dates listed below:

 Kick-off / Orientation: February 29, 2024